cannon/quickpack/README.md

 # QuickPack
-Utility for quickly packing model, material, texture, and sound dependencies in Half-Life 2 BSP maps.
+Utility for quickly and conveniently packing model, material, texture, and sound dependencies in Half-Life 2 BSP maps.

 **Automatically packs materials used in custom models**, unlike Pakrat.
-It's also extremely fast and convenient to use.
+Furthermore, it only packs used materials for models with multiple skins!

 To use:
 * Install Python 3 from https://www.python.org/downloads/